This information explains how to use sunscreen correctly.

 If I use sunscreen and stay in the shade, what can I do to get vitamin D?

-Vitamin D is important for bone health and may also help prevent some cancers.
-Sun exposure is one source of vitamin D but you can also get it from your diet.
+Vitamin D is important for bone health.
+It may also help prevent some cancers.
+You can get vitamin D from being in the sun, but you can also get it from your diet.
 For example, milk and wild salmon are good sources of vitamin D. You may also need to take a supplement in order to get enough vitamin D.